Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

-At only 15 minutes drive from the capital, Torremolinos is a lively town to visit half-day.
-To get to Torremolinos you can drive, get a bus or train.
+At only 15 minutes drive from the capital, Torremolinos is a lively town to visit at least for half-day.

-One of the best things to do in Torremolinos is spending the day on the beach.
+One of the best things to do in Torremolinos is to spend the day on the beach.

 Pack some food with you or even better have lunch in a beach club or chiringuito.
 The beach clubs are great because of the atmosphere – music, sunbeds, refreshing drinks and tasty food.

 If you want to explore other things apart from the beaches, add these activities to your itinerary:

-- Wander around the old town to do some shopping.
+- Wander around the old town to do some shopping and see street art.